-Big Ideas Essential Questions The central organizing ideas and underlying structures of mathematics The concepts of differential calculus as they relate to various real and vector valued functions.
+Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions The concepts of differential calculus as they relate to various real and vector valued functions.
 Various functions will be explored and understood verbally, numerically, algebraically and visually What is a contour map and what are level curves and level surfaces?
 What does it mean for a function in three-space to be continuous?
 How can you determine if a limit exists in three-space?
 What is a partial derivative and how is it interpreted?
 What is Laplace's equation and the wave equation and what are there significance?
 What is a linear or tangent plane approximation of a function at a point and what is it used for?
 How is the chain rule applied when taking derivatives of functions of two variables?
 How does one implicitly differentiate a function of three variables?
+What is the Implicit Function Theorem?
 What is a directional derivative?
 What is a gradient vector and what meaning does it have?
 How does one calculate the minima and maxima values of a function of two variables?
 What applications are there for maximizing or minimizing the value of a function?
-Calculus Standards Explore the continuity of functions of two independent variables in terms. of the limits of such functions as $(r, y)$ approaches a given point in the